tsuru/tsuru/docs/using/tsuru.yaml.rst

       use_in_router: false
       router_body: content

 * ``healthcheck:path``: Which path to call in your application.
 This path will be called for each unit.
 It is the only mandatory field, if it's not set your health check will be ignored.
 * ``healthcheck:scheme``: Which scheme to use.
 Defaults to http.
 * ``healthcheck:method``: The method used to make the http request.
 Defaults to GET.
 * ``healthcheck:status``: The expected response code for the request.
 Defaults to 200.
 * ``healthcheck:match``: A regular expression to be matched against the request body.
 If it's not set the body won't be read and only the status code will be checked.
 This regular expression uses `Go syntax
   <https://code.google.com/p/re2/wiki/Syntax>`_ and runs with ``.`` matching
   ``\n`` (``s`` flag).
 * ``healthcheck:allowed_failures``: The number of allowed failures before that the health check consider the application as unhealthy.
 Defaults to 0.
 * ``healthcheck:use_in_router``: Whether this health check path should also be registered in the router.
 Please, ensure that the check is consistent to prevent units being disabled by the router.
 Defaults to false.
 When an app has no explicit healthcheck or use_in_router is false a default healthcheck is configured.
-* ``healthcheck:router_body``: body passed to the router when ``use_in_router`` is true.
+* ``healthcheck:router_body``: body passed to the router when ``use_in_router``
+  is true.
+* ``healthcheck:timeout_seconds``: The timeout for each healthcheck call in seconds.
+Defaults to 60 seconds.
+* ``healthcheck:interval_seconds``: Exclusive to the ``kubernetes``
+  provisioner.
+The interval in seconds between each active healthcheck call if ``use_in_router`` is set to true.
+Defaults to 10 seconds.
+* ``healthcheck:force_restart``: Exclusive to the ``kubernetes``
+  provisioner.
+Whether the unit should be restarted after ``allowed_failures`` consecutive healthcheck failures.
+(Sets the liveness probe in the Pod.)